onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 pragma solidity 0.4.4;
 ```

+### Exception

+Pragma statements can be allowed to float when a contract is intended for consumption by other developers, as in the case with contracts in a library or EthPM package.
+Otherwise, the developer would need to manually update the pragma in order to compile locally.

 ## Differentiate functions and events

 Favor capitalization and a prefix in front of events (we suggest *Log*), to prevent the risk of confusion between functions and events.
 For functions, always start with a lowercase letter, except for the constructor.